mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/07-solution.markdown

 *publicKey = sha256(company_identifier + product_identifier)*

-By doing this, if the database references are lost, or someone with access to our private network wants to review product information, just providing the company and product's identifier, the address can be generated again getting the product stored information.
+By doing this, if the database references are lost, the product information will still be retrievable from the blockchain.
+The address can be generated again providing the company and product's identifier.

 **Warehouse operator**